Tidsrejsen: Plot

-The Christmas calendar is about the 13-year-old girl Sofie (Bebiane Ivalo Kreutzmann).
+The first season is about the 13-year-old girl Sofie (Bebiane Ivalo Kreutzmann).
 Her greatest desire is that her parents, who had divorced after last year's Christmas, get back together so they can celebrate Christmas as a family.

 On 1 December, Sofie's paternal grandfather gives Sofie a "calendar present" (kalendergave, a Nordic tradition) – an invention called a "gyro", which he wants her to finish building, and which under the right conditions can warp space and time, I.E. be used as a time machine.
 The same day Sofie is visited by the new boy in her class, Dixie (Hannibal Harbo Rasmussen).
 He seems to be unusually interested in the gyro, knows many things about Sofie that he can't possibly know, and is furthermore being chased by two secret agents.

 One night, where Sofie wants to find out who Dixie is and what he wants with her, the secret agents follow after her to the shack where Dixie is staying, after which he has to escape.
 Sofie travels back to 1984 with him, where he tells her that he is from the future, and that the secrets agents are chasing him because time-travelling is illegal in the future.
 Furthermore, Sofie invented the time machine that people use in the future.

 In 1984, Sofie takes the opportunity to change her parents' past, so that they will remain together in the present.
 However, this action ends up having dire consequences.

+The second season takes place 10 years after the first season, this time Sofie works as a substitute teacher at the local school.

+A student at the school, 13 year old Romeo believes his father who he has never met is connected to time travel, and he also believes Sofie is connected to time travel.

+Romeo decides to unravel the mystery and alongside his classmate Holly and Sofie, they travel through the medieval times, the 90s and the future.

+However, this action also ends up having dire consequences.

+The third season takes place 1 year after the second season, this time a young boy Laurentius Drago from 1425 has to save his father Count Drago from being burned by the evil Bishop Peder who plans to take over Dragør with his crazy philosophies.

+Laurentius receives help from his descendant Holly who has kept Sofies back-up Gyro, and they set out to battle Peder and his second in-command the knight Diderik.